Customization¶

 agentic sync and agentic compose seed vendor MCP outputs from this file:

-.mcp.json(Claude shape)opencode.json(mcpblock translation).gemini/settings.json(mcpServerstranslation).cursor/mcp.json(mcpServerstranslation)
+.mcp.json(Claude shape)opencode.json(mcpblock translation).gemini/settings.json(mcpServerstranslation).cursor/mcp.json(mcpServerstranslation)- existing

 If .agentic/mcp.yaml is missing, MCP outputs are not seeded.